morbrian/openshift-sandbox/apps/README.md

          oc rsh $(oc get pod --output=name |grep replica) \
             psql -Usandbox -dsandbox -c "select * from sample"

+## Verify PostgreSQL pg-backrest integrity

+As we have a replica, it would be best to perform the backup from there to save cpu and io on the master.

+The instructions below demonstrate using the primary. -- we'll update later with the better replica option.

+1. Put some data in the database.

+        oc rsh $(oc get pod --output=name |grep primary) \
+            psql -Usandbox -dsandbox -c "insert into sample (id, name, details) values (2, 'banana', 'yellow fruit')"

+2. Run a backup with pgbackrest command.

+        # connect to container in new bash shell (the new shell configures user id as `postgres`)
+        oc rsh $(oc get pod --output=name |grep primary) bash

+        # run initial backup
+        pgbackrest --stanza=db --log-level-console=info backup

+        # review backup
+        pgbackrest info

+3. Make some changes to the data in database.

+        psql -Usandbox -dsandbox -c "delete from sample where id < 2; update sample set name='lemon' where id=2"

+        # verify changes
+        psql -Usandbox -dsandbox -c "select * from sample"

+4. Scale down primary and replica using [web-console]

+    Commandline Alternative:

+            oc scale dc pg-replica --replicas=0
+            oc scale dc pg-primary --replicas=0

+5. Perform a Restore (Reference: https://github.com/CrunchyData/crunchy-containers/blob/master/docs/backrest.adoc)

+    1. Log into ocp-node-01 with ssh and delete all data from primary and replica:

+        **Note how this will also remove the `pg_wal` and `pg_log` soft links that were configured earlier**

+            ssh ocp_admin@ocp-node-01
+            sudo find /var/appdata/sandbox/{primary,replica}/{data/pg-primary,wal} -mindepth 1 -delete

+    2. Use [web-console], add to project, select pg-backrest-restore template.

+        * Change namespace to the project name (ie. sandbox)
+        * Expect Job to complete successfully.

+    3. Use [web-console] terminal to review restore.

+            psql -Usandbox -dsandbox -c "select * from sample"

+        Expect data to be in same state we left it in before deleting the files.

+    4. Repair primary configuration of `pgwal` and `pglog`.

+        **If physical storage is not on same partition, this must be done with postgresql stopped**

+            # pglog
+            mv /pgdata/pg-primary/pg_log/* /pglog/pg-primary-log
+            rmdir /pgdata/pg-primary/pg_log
+            ln -sf /pglog/pg-primary-log /pgdata/pg-primary/pg_log

+            # pgwal
+            mv /pgdata/pg-primary/pg_wal /pgwal/pg-primary-wal
+            ln -sf /pgwal/pg-primary-wal /pgdata/pg-primary/pg_wal

+    5. Scale up replica, use [web-console] terminal to check replicated data.

+            psql -Usandbox -dsandbox -c "select * from sample"

+    6. Repair replica configuration of `pgwal` and `pglog`.

+        **If physical storage is not on same partition, this must be done with postgresql stopped**

+            # pglog
+            mv /pgdata/pg-replica/pg_log/* /pglog/pg-replica-log
+            rmdir /pgdata/pg-replica/pg_log
+            ln -sf /pglog/pg-replica-log /pgdata/pg-replica/pg_log

+            # pgwal
+            mv /pgdata/pg-replica/pg_wal /pgwal/pg-replica-wal
+            ln -sf /pgwal/pg-replica-wal /pgdata/pg-replica/pg_wal

 [web-console]: https://cluster.example.com:8443  "Origin Web Console"